Specialized Care and Treatment for Cat & Dogs in Germantown, MD

 Here are some general warning signs that your pet may have a behavioral problem:

-- Change in behavior – if your pet’s behavior changes drastically around other people, around other animals, when you leave the house, etc., this could be a sign of a behavioral problem.
+- Change in behavior – If your pet’s behavior changes drastically around other people, around other animals, when you leave the house, etc., this could be a sign of a behavioral problem.

-- Loss of appetite – anytime your pet has a change in appetite, it should be a cause for concern.
+- Loss of appetite – Anytime your pet has a change in appetite, it should be a cause for concern.
 Discuss any changes with one of our experienced veterinarians to figure out what’s going on.

 Once you bring your cat or dog in for a behavioral assessment, we can help determine the cause of your pet’s issue and figure out an appropriate treatment plan.